 In May 2016, the NantCapital Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
 NantCapital has the option, but not the obligation, to require us to repay any such amount in cash, Series A-2 units of NantOmics held by us, units in NantHealth (with each unit valued at \$3.3841), if such equity exists at the time of repayment, or any combination of the foregoing at the sole discretion of NantCapital.
 In addition, in May 2016, the NantOmics Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest would be converted into shares of our common stock at the IPO price at the time of pricing of the IPO.
-Later in May 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
-In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and unpaid interest will be converted into shares of our common stock at the IPO price after the pricing of the IPO and after the LLC Conversion.
+Later in May 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and accrued and unpaid interest will be converted into shares of our common stock at the IPO price after the pricing of the IPO and after the LLC Conversion.
 The NantOmics Note and all related accrued interest was converted on June 1, 2016 into 2,899,297 shares of our common stock in connection with our IPO.
-As of September 30,
+As of September 30, 2016, there were no unpaid amounts related to the advances on the NantOmics Note.